MelanieL/dev-codex/README.md

 ## Credits 📝

 * [Coolors](https://coolors.co/331832-d81e5b-f0544f-c6d8d3-fdf0d5) - I decided to use the generator and use the first palette it came up with.
+* [Bootstrap](https://getbootstrap.com/docs/5.0/layout/containers/) - This project isn't using Bootstrap, but it's following the max-width they use on containers.

 <p align="right">(<a href="#top">back to top</a>)</p>